 "We found them," Dinobot announced as he, Airazor, and Tigatron escorted their prisoners into the control centre.
 He rubbed at a reddish discolouration on his jaw, winced, then scowled when he realised he'd winced.
 "My first thought was to lock them up again, but I decided you would probably wish to speak with them."

 At least the Predacons were fairly easy to identify.
 Optimus didn't know them well enough to pick up on more subtle clues, but the changes weren't so extensive that he needed them.
-Blackarachnia was still black and gold and delicate and walked with an exaggerated swing to her shoulders and hips.
+Blackarachnia was still black and gold and lightly-built and walked with an exaggerated swing to her shoulders and hips.
 Inferno was still big and red and in what Optimus thought of as the warrior's 'off' mode - stiff and controlled, as different from 'on' which was all fire and violence.
-Tarantulas, by elimination, was the one slung over Inferno's shoulder.
+Tarantulas, by elimination, was the purple one slung over Inferno's shoulder.

 Inferno laid Tarantulas out on an uncluttered patch of floor, where Blackarachnia crouched over the scientist and fussed.
 "What happened to Tarantulas?" asked Optimus.

 "We didn't touch him," said Airazor.
 "Blackarachnia and Inferno were trying to carry him out."